Mashfiq97/Mashfiq97/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... mashfiqzaman1997@gmail.com
 - ⚡ Fun fact: ...
 I can sleep in anywhere at anytime.
-- 🥅 2020 Goals: Trying to learn JavaScript.
+- 🥅 2021 Goals: Trying to learn Deep Learning.

 ### Languages and Tools: